Unleashing Energy Efficiency in China: Business Successes and Challenges

 When & Where

-The China-US Energy Efficiency Alliance is proud to be an official Export Promotion Partner of the US Commercial Service, which is the trade promotion arm of the U.S. Department of Commerce’s International Trade Administration.
-US Commercial Service trade professionals in over 100 US cities and in more than 75 countries help American companies get started in exporting and increasing sales to new global markets. www.trade.gov/cs
+The U.S. Commercial Service is the trade promotion arm of the U.S. Department of Commerce’s International Trade Administration.
+US Commercial Service trade professionals in over 100 US cities and in more than 75 countries help American companies get started in exporting and increasing sales to new global markets. www.trade.gov